pranigopu/pranigopu.github.io/docs/philosophy/ethics/nature-of-life.md

 _Thanks to ChatGPT for making this clearer to me by analysing my arguments._

-Note also that volition is essentially self-aware consciousness, and consciousness is essentially the faculty of awareness, and awareness is essentially purposeful interaction with the environment; hence, the link becomes even clearer.
+Note also that volition is an aspect of self-aware consciousness, and consciousness is essentially the faculty of awareness, and awareness is essentially purposeful interaction with the environment; hence, the link becomes even clearer.

 ---